Benefits of Sunlight: How To Get More No Matter Where You Live!

 Seasonal Affective Disorder (SAD)

 Besides the low levels of Vitamin D that plague many people in the winter, lack of sunlight also leads to depressive symptoms.
+This is so prevalent in the winter months it even has its own term-appropriately called SAD (seasonal affective disorder).

 When people are exposed to sunlight or very bright artificial light in the morning, nighttime melatonin production occurs sooner.
+This leads to more restorative sleep.
+In addition, a natural melatonin rhythm helps decrease symptoms related to seasonal affective disorder.

+Exposure to sunlight also affects Serotonin (a precursor to melatonin).
 Serotonin levels are associated with more positive moods and improved mental health.

-Since SAD is associated with low serotonin levels during the day, improving these levels with sunlight goes a long way in improving mental wellbeing.
+Since SAD is associated with low serotonin levels during the day, improving these levels with sunlight goes a long way in improving mental well-being.

 Learn how to treat SAD disorder and feel ALIVE during the winter.